|CircleCI| |Pypi Installs| |license| |docs| |Supported Python Versions|

 powerful is just to use Python here.
 A debugger macro here is just a

-lambda expression which returns a string or a list of strings.
+lambda expression that returns a string or a list of strings.
 Each

 string returned should be a debugger command.